US soldier Travis King in US custody after North Korea expels him | Law-Order

 US soldier Travis King in US custody after North Korea expels him

-Instead, he left the airport and joined a tour of the border area, where he ran across despite attempts by South Korean and U.S. guards to stop him.
-One U.S. official the military would consider what administrative actions King might face after he was evaluated, taken through a reintegration process and reunited with his family in the United States.
+While details about the diplomacy that led to King's transfer remained scarce, the positive resolution of the case was a rare example of cooperation between the United States, North Korea and China.
+King, 23, made a sudden dash into North Korea from the South on July 18 while on a civilian tour of the Joint Security Area on the heavily fortified border between the neighbors and was immediately taken into North Korean custody.

 Private Travis King, the U.S. soldier who ran into North Korea in July, is in U.S. custody and heading home after being expelled by North Korea into China, the United States said on Wednesday.
-While details about King's transfer remained scarce, the positive resolution of the case was a rare example diplomatic cooperation between the United States, North Korea and China.
+While details about the diplomacy that led to King's transfer remained scarce, the positive resolution of the case was a rare example of cooperation between the United States, North Korea and China.

 King, 23, made a sudden dash into North Korea from the South on July 18 while on a civilian tour of the Joint Security Area on the heavily fortified border between the neighbors and was immediately taken into North Korean custody.
 The incident triggered heated discussions inside the U.S. government, but Washington declined to declare him a prisoner of war.
 For its part, North Korea appears to have treated his case as one of illegal immigration.